The 2018 MTV Movie Awards Gave Us The Blackest Show Yet

 “Look at that delicious, blindingly white skin.
 I can see your lungs,” she gasps.
 The sexy conversation eventually escalates into Haddish getting shot by a ray gun in the “tigole bitty” and fighting with Kylo over her totally-not-a-vibrator back massager.
 One hasn’t lived until they’ve seen Tiffany Haddish scream, “It’s for my back!
 It’s not for my front!” as a scarred-up Adam Driver tries to force-pull an object that definitely isn’t a sex toy away from her.
 The impeccable few minutes of comedy have nothing to do with Haddish as Black woman; it’s simply about her being a funny, delightfully raunchy performer.
 Because like the many white, male comics who have come before Haddish, she too can be funny outside of her identity.

-“It’s not just for people of color — it’s universal.
+“It’s not just for people of colour — it’s universal.
 It’s for everybody.”

 That’s what makes seeing Boseman accept “Best Hero” and turning the award over to real-life hero and young Black man James Shaw Jr., who stopped a gunman at a Waffle House in April, so special.
 Or watching Haddish’s crew cheer her on for winning Best Comedic Performance, only to see the names “Lakeith Stanfield” and “Tessa Thompson” flash on screen as the host walks off, informing viewers of the next presenters.
 As is seeing an established queer icon like Lena Waithe applaud an up-and-coming one like Love, Simon’s Keiynan Lonsdale, in all of his joyous, cream-skirted wonder.